AdityaMuppala/adityamuppala.github.io/_pages/teaching210.md

 ---

 # Lecture Recordings and Notes
 I will record lectures separately and post them to my [YouTube channel](https://www.youtube.com/@adityavarmamuppala).
 I prefer this since web capture on a whiteboard does not do a good job.
-Class recordings will also be available through Kaltura capture.
 Also, I will post the lecture notes on my website and to bCourses as the course progresses.

 ---